discord/embedded-app-sdk/docs/embedded-app-sdk-v1-migration.md

 If you're using `initializeNetworkShims` in your activity, you will need to migrate it to the new API `patchUrlMappings`.
 It's the same in spirit, but it has a few differences:

 - We have renamed `initializeNetworkShims` to `patchUrlMappings`
 - `patchUrlMappings` is now exported as a utility separate from the SDK.
-This allows you to initialize shims as soon as possible, seperate from SDK initialization
+This allows you to initialize shims as soon as possible, separate from SDK initialization
 - `patchUrlMappings` now includes new functionality that can update html `src` attributes to adjust to your url mappings.
 - `patchUrlMappings` now includes a second argument where you can set specific configuration for each "shim".
 See usage in the example below